QtlasPy/Amateur-CTF-2023-Write-Up/README.md

 # Amateur-CTF-2023-Write-Up

-This is a few writse-up for web challenges in the ctf AmateursCTF 2023.
+This is a few writes-up for web challenges in the ctf AmateursCTF 2023.